davidfeng88/davidfeng.us/content/posts/2020-03-28-cleaning-up-collisionviz/index.md

 date: 2020-03-28T13:21:40-05:00
 ---

 [CollisionViz](https://collisionviz.davidfeng.us/) is a data visualization app which shows car crashes in the New York City.
 I wrote it when I was at AppAcademy in 2017.
 Since then, I haven't spent a lot of time on it.
-Recently I found out that it stopped working. **Software is like cars - it needs maintainable.** In addition to fixing it, I gave it an [overhaul](https://github.com/davidfeng88/CollisionViz/compare/v1...v2).
+Recently I found out that it stopped working. **Software is like cars - it needs maintenance.** In addition to fixing it, I gave it an [overhaul](https://github.com/davidfeng88/CollisionViz/compare/v1...v2).
 Below are some advice that I wise I knew when I first wrote CollisionViz, and hopefully it is applicable to other new programmers.

 <!--truncate-->